History of the Caribbean: Before European contact

 Between 800 and 200 BCE a new migratory group expanded through the Caribbean island: the Saladoid.
 This group is named after the Saladero site in Venezuela, where their distinctive pottery (typically distinguished by white-on-red painted designs) was first identified.
 The introduction of pottery and plant domestication to the Caribbean is often attributed to Saladoid groups and is considered the beginning of the Ceramic Age.
 However, recent studies have revealed that crops and pottery were already present in some Archaic Caribbean populations before the arrival of the Saladoid.
 Although a large number of Caribbean Islands were settled during the Archaic and Ceramic Ages, some islands were presumably visited much later.
 Jamaica has no known settlements until around 600 CE while the Cayman Islands show no evidence of settlement before European arrival.

-Following the colonization of Trinidad, it was originally proposed that Saladoid groups island-hopped their way to Puerto Rico, but current research tends to move away from this stepping-stone model in favor of the southward route hypothesis.
-The southward route hypothesis proposes that the northern Antilles were settled directly from South America followed by progressively southward movements into the Lesser Antilles.
+Following the colonization of Trinidad, it was originally proposed that Saladoid groups island-hopped their way to Puerto Rico, but current research tends to move away from this stepping-stone model in favor of the "southward route hypothesis."
+This hypothesis proposes that the northern Antilles were settled directly from South America followed by progressively southward movements into the Lesser Antilles.
 This hypothesis has been supported by both radiocarbon dates and seafaring simulations.
+For example, radiocarbon evidence from Grenada indicates no permanent Ceramic Age settlements until roughly AD 200, centuries later than islands to the north.
+Modeling based on the Ideal Free Distribution (IFD) further supports this, showing settlement timing in the region correlates with latitude, with northern islands settled earlier.
 One initial impetus of movement from the mainland to the northern Antilles may have been the search for high quality materials such as flint.
 Flinty Bay on Antigua is one of the best-known sources of high-quality flint in the Lesser Antilles.
 The presence of flint from Antigua on many other Caribbean Islands highlights the importance of this material during the Pre-Contact period.

 The period from 650 to 800 CE saw major cultural, socio-political and ritual reformulations, which took place both on the mainland and in many Caribbean islands.
 The Saladoid interaction sphere disintegrated rapidly.
 This period is characterized with a change in climate.
 Centuries of abundant rainfall were replaced by prolonged droughts and increased frequency of hurricanes.
 In general, the Caribbean population increased, with communities changing from scattered single villages to the creation of settlement clusters.
 Agricultural activity increased.
+In the southern Windward Islands, research utilizing Resilience Theory suggests this population expansion amid drought was driven by an influx of Arauquinoid migrants from the mainland around AD 750.
+This acted as a "release" mechanism, breaking earlier cultural rigidity and leading to the "Troumassan Troumassoid" period, characterized by settlement in diverse environments and a reorganized society capable of coping with aridity.
+Settlement choices during this time were heavily influenced by proximity to freshwater wetlands and, later, large coral reefs.
 Analysis of cultural material has also shown the development of tighter networks between islands during the post-Saladoid period.